clmarr/Herodotos-beta/README.md

 Here, things have been less rosy.
 Thus far, results for Gregory of Tours have been vexing, with some analysis about why underway -- even though thet most common ethnonyms are the same, i.e. Gaulish and to a lesser extent Germanic tribes (the most common of all to be mentioned by Gregory are the Arverni, which are mentioned at least 75 times.
 These are also heavily mentioned by Caesar not least because it was Vercingetorix' tribe.
 A more thorough breakdown can be found in the file hf_grp_jun23_analysis within the directory for the Gregory of Tours' Historia Francorum.)
 Tagging and analysis now ongoing for Sallust, who is much closer to Caesar's time.
+By using the option "--tok", one can change mode to tokenize with the help of NLTK ("--tok nltk") or CLTK ("--tok cltk") though the CLTK tagger is at present defective for reasons apparently external to this project, it seems.

+**more details to come.**